Stellarium/stellarium/util/locations-editor/README.txt

 When saving a list that contains duplicates in binary form, items with duplicateIDs get conflated with the last item with the same ID, the same as in the binary saving function in StelLocationMgr.

+Due to the way drag-and-drop is implemented, it's possible to move rows from one instance of the app to another, or to drop rows into a text editor or a spreadsheet.

 Known Issues
 ------------